All men are created equal: Origins

-Thomas Jefferson, through his friendship with Marquis de Lafayette, was heavily influenced by French philosophers of the Age of Enlightenment, such as Voltaire, Rousseau and Montesquieu.
-In their often censored writings, those philosophers advocated that men were born free and equal.
-This later led to the French Revolution of 1789 and the concept of Human Rights (Droits de l'Homme in French).
-At the age of 33, Jefferson may have also borrowed the expression from an Italian friend and neighbor, Philip Mazzei, born in Prato, as noted by Joint Resolution 175 of the 103rd Congress as well as by John F. Kennedy in A Nation of Immigrants.
+Thomas Jefferson, a key figure in drafting the Declaration of Independence, was heavily influenced by French Enlightenment philosophers such as Voltaire, Rousseau and Montesquieu, largely through his friendship with the Marquis de Lafayette.
+These philosophers, whose writings were often censored, advocated that men were born free and equal.
+Their ideas profoundly impacted the French Revolution of 1789 and the development of the concept of human rights (droits de l'homme).
+At the age of 33, Jefferson may also have drawn inspiration from his Italian friend and neighbor Filippo Mazzei, as claimed by John F. Kennedy in A Nation of Immigrants and by Joint Resolution 175 of the 103rd Congress.
+Additionally, Jefferson might have been influenced by Thomas Paine's Common Sense, which was published in early 1776.